COEXCZ/django-translation-manager/README.rst

 ::
     pip install django_rq

-Install django-redis-cash
+Install django-redis-cache
 ::
     pip install django-redis-cache

-We tested it with django-rq 0.9.1 and django-redis-cache==1.6.5
+We tested it with django-rq 0.9.1 and django-redis-cache 1.6.5

 For configuration django_rq see  https://github.com/ui/django-rq